 LTM's adult daughter with MS required a full-time carer.
-Yet today she lives independently with no MS episodes for 2 years.
+Yet today she’s independent with no MS episodes for over 5 years.
 Lessons learned.

 Looking For Answers To Your Chronic Illness?

 - struggling to have doctors accept you have a real problem?

 - failing to respond to recommended drugs and treatments